LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/CustomIntegration.md

 }
 ```

-**Note:** using the delay as a single/sole response from the bot to the consumer, is effectively a ‘no response’ action.
-Using this, allows the bot to receive a consumer message without responding to the consumer.
+**Note:** using the delay as a single/sole response from the bot to the consumer is effectively a ‘no response’ action.
+This allows the bot to receive a consumer message without responding to the consumer.

 ### Close Chat/Conversation